polyaxon/polyaxon/site/docs/management/organizations/members.md

 Membership in Polyaxon is handled at the organizational level.
 The system is designed so each end user is assigned to a single Polyaxon account, which can then join one or more organizations.
 Each end user should have their own account, where they can manage their personal preferences and security settings.

-You can invite members to your organization members and assign roles with specific permissions.
+You can invite members to your organization and assign them roles with specific permissions.

 ## Organization members